no-src/gofs/README.md

 If you set the `tls` to `true`, the file server default port is `443`, otherwise it is `80`, and you can customize the default port with the `server_addr` flag, like `-server_addr=":443"`.

-If you enable the `tls` flag on the server side, you can control whether a client verifies the server's certificate chain and host name by the `tls_insecure_skip_verify` flag, default is `false`.
+If you enable the `tls` flag on the server side, you can control whether a client skip verifies the server's certificate chain and host name by the `tls_insecure_skip_verify` flag, default is `true`.

 You should set the `rand_user_count` flag to auto generate some random users or set the `users` flag to customize server users for security reasons.